danisvaliev001/danisvaliev001/README.md

 - 👋 Hi, I’m @danisvaliev001
-- 👀 I’m interested in human and AI startups.
+- 👀 I’m interested in human, AI and startups.
 - 🌱 I’m currently learning SCRUM and Deepfake.
 - 💞️ I’m looking to be founder some AI startup.
 - 📫 You can find me on Telegram: @danisvaliev001